ietf-wg-dnsop/wg-materials/status.md

 * draft-ietf-dnsop-sutld-ps
     - WGLC completed, Awaiting write-up

+* draft-ietf-dnsop-refuse-any
+      - 2nd WGLC ended, needs Write Up

 ## In WGLC

-* draft-ietf-dnsop-refuse-any
+* draft-ietf-dnsop-alt-tld
-      - 2nd WGLC ends 30 March 2017

 ## current WGLC Order

-* draft-ietf-dnsop-alt-tld
+* draft-ietf-dnsop-session-signal
+    - a revision from WGLC
+    - needs to follow up with security

 * draft-ietf-dnsop-no-response-issue
     - (outstanding issues may be resolved)